yaksetig/Enygma/enygma_retail_payments/protocol_description.md

 - View keys are **ML-KEM keys (not Diffie–Hellman)**
 - Single-input spend (no anonymity set)
 - Recipient detection is implicit via decapsulation + AEAD check

+### Confidential Compliance
+This protocol supports an additional extension: the ability to prove that each transaction falls under a specific threshold (e.g., an AML limit)